apache/airflow/contributing-docs/11_provider_packages.rst

   the providers are connected under common umbrella and they are also tightly coupled on the code level.

 * Typical structure of provider package:
-    * example_dags -> example DAGs are stored here (used for documentation and System Tests)
+    * example_dags -> example Dags are stored here (used for documentation and System Tests)
     * hooks -> hooks are stored here
     * operators -> operators are stored here
     * sensors -> sensors are stored here